Larry Weise

-Larry Weise is a former American basketball coach and athletic director.
+Larry Weise is an American former basketball coach and athletic director.
 Weise was the head basketball coach at St. Bonaventure University from 1961 to 1973, compiling an overall record of 202–90, and leading the Brown Indians to an NCAA final Four appearance in 1970.
-He later served as athletic director for St. Bonaventure from 1973 to 1992.
+He also served as athletic director for St. Bonaventure from 1965 to 1992.
 Weise was elected to the Greater Buffalo Sports Hall of Fame in 2002.